-Figure 17: Ever recieved a diagnosis of diabetes, 2005-2010, NUI service area
+Figure 17: Ever recieved a diagnosis of

 MATERNAL AND CHILD HEALTH

 Social, economic, environmental and biologic factors interact to influence a child's development.
 Many conditions during childhood, such as poverty, obesity or low infant birth weight, may impact a person throughout life.
 15